robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

 :path:`Scripts` directory containing them and the appropriate interpreters need to be in PATH_.

-.. note::  It is highly recommended to set Python installation directory into
-           :var:`PATH` *before* running Robot Framework installer.

-.. note::  If you have multiple versions of Python or other interpreters
-           installed, the executed runner scripts will always use the one that is *first* in :var:`PATH` regardless under what Python version that script is installed.
-To avoid that, you can always use the `direct entry points`_ with the interpreter of choice like :cli:`C:\\Python26\\python.exe -m robot.run`.

-.. note::  Installing Robot Framework may require administrator privileges.
+Installing Robot Framework may require administrator privileges.
 In that case select :gui:`Run as administrator` from the context menu when starting the installer.

 Standalone jar distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Robot Framework is also distributed as a standalone Java archive that
+Robot Framework is also distributed as a standalone Java archive that contains
-contains both Jython and Robot Framework and only requires Java 5 or newer
+both Jython and Robot Framework and only requires Java_ a dependency.
+It is
-as a dependency.
-It is an easy way to get everything in one package that
+an easy way to get everything in one package that  requires no installation,
-requires no installation, but has a downside that it does not work with Python.
+but has a downside that it does not work with Python.

 The package is named :prog:`robotframework-<version>.jar` and it is available
 on the `Maven central`_.
 After downloading the package, you can execute tests